 This pesto sauce, through rounds and rounds of testing, has been honed to the perfect ratio, ingredients, and method.
 And, while a mortar and pestle requires a bit of work, the superior sauce it produces compared to a food processor can't be argued with.
 This is the true, best pesto.
 Still, if you want to use a food processor, you will end up with a very good pesto using this ratio of ingredients.
 (Just pulse the garlic, salt, and pine nuts together first, then add the cheese and follow with the basil; stir in the oil.)

 - Using a mortar and pestle creates a luxurious sauce with a rich, deep flavor and a beautiful, silky texture that's superior to what a food processor can do.

 - Pecorino Fiore Sardo is a slightly milder sheep's-milk cheese, and creates a more balanced, less harsh pesto sauce.

 - Mild olive oil results in a more balanced, less aggressively spicy sauce.

 - Yield:Makes enough for 4 servings

 - 2 medium cloves garlic

 - 3 ounces basil leaves (from about a 4-ounce bunch), washed with water still clinging to the leaves

 - 2 tablespoons (30g) pine nuts

-- 2 1/2 tablespoons (1 ounce) grated Parmigiano Reggiano
+- 3/4 ounce (about 2 tablespoons) grated Parmigiano Reggiano

 - 3/4 ounce (about 2 tablespoons) Pecorino Fiore Sardo (see note)

 Using a mortar and pestle, combine garlic and sea salt and grind to a paste.

-Add basil leaves, a handful at a time, and grind against the walls of the mortar; it's easier to use a circular grinding motion than to try to pound the leaves with the pestle.
-Continue until all basil leaves have been crushed to fine bits and have released their green liquid.
+Add basil leaves, a handful at a time, and pound and grind against the walls of the mortar.
+Continue until all basil leaves have been crushed to fine bits.

 Pesto can be served with pasta right away, or transferred to a jar or container, covered with a small layer of olive oil, sealed, and refrigerated overnight.